Hobart Tasmania Dream Home Art Union Lottery: Current Draws, Availability & How to Enter

 Affiliate Disclosure

-Win A Home is a directory of prize home lotteries.
-We earn a commission when you enter a draw through our site.
-This does not affect your ticket price or entry terms—all revenue goes directly to the licensed charity operator.
-We only list lotteries from charities registered with the ACNC and licensed under state gambling laws.
+Win A Home lists prize home lotteries.
+We earn money when you enter through us.
+Your ticket price stays the same.
+All money goes to the licensed charity.
+We only list lotteries from ACNC charities.

 Article written by: Win A Home Editorial Team | Reviewed: 3 May 2026